bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 }
 \]

-The system changes its own improvement dynamics.
+The system changes the rate at which its own improvement mechanisms evolve.

 ---

-## The Key Transition
+## Key Transition

 D₂:

 \[
+\boxed{
 G_m\uparrow
+}
 \]

 The system improves its generators.

+---

 D₃:

 \[
+\boxed{
 \frac{dG_m}{dt}\uparrow
+}
 \]

 The system improves the rate at which it improves generators.

 ---

+## Interpretation

+D₂ creates better improvement mechanisms.

+D₃ creates mechanisms that improve improvement mechanisms faster.

+---

 # Meta Without Infinite Regression

-A major constraint of the framework:
+A major constraint:

 \[
 \boxed{